B1BU/Bibu-LCD-3x/README.md

 ## Usage

 Feel free to use this shader however you like.
 Credit isn't required, but would be appreciated when sharing or using it publicly.

+## Credits

+Screenshots from [Hardcoded](https://store.steampowered.com/app/2693710/HARDCODED)...
+Sorry, it was the only game I could find to use as an example.